-10-620-156 Fiber Optic Cabling Technician
+10-620-156 Fiber Optic Cabling Technician • 1 credit

 This course will introduce the learner to the essential knowledge, skills, and abilities required to install and configure fiber optic networking infrastructure in an industrial plant setting.
 Major topics of study include: using light to transmit information, fiber types, fiber preparation, fiber termination, fiber splicing, fiber inspection and testing, and safety issues and procedures unique to the fiber optic industry.
 Learners will practice the skills necessary to select, install, terminate, splice, inspect, and test fiber optical cables to EIA/TIA standards using industry standard tools and procedures.
-At the end of this course, you will attempt the Fiber Optics Association (FOA) Certified Fiber Optic Technician (CFOT) written and hands-on certification exam.
+This course is a recommended preparation activity for those interested in pursuing the Fiber Optics Association (FOA) Certified Fiber Optic Technician (CFOT) written and hands-on certification exam.